The New Kingdom

-Hatshepsut was succeeded by Tuthmoses III.
-However his story is complicated, because he was both the stepson and nephew of Hatshepsut – they were both descended from Tuthmoses I. Hatshepsut was in fact the oldest offspring of Thutmose I, but being a woman she could not properly become pharaoh, so she married her brother, the weak and short lived pharaoh Thutmose II.
-But since he was weak, she became the boss.
-However Thutmose II went on to take a junior wife, who produced a son who became Thutmose III.
-However since he was only two or three years old when his father died, a regent was needed, so his stepmother Hatshepsut took on this task and eventually actually made herself pharaoh and was more or less accepted as such: she was the first successful feminist.
-But as a result, Thutmose III reigned for 54 years if his stepmother’s regency is included, or for 32 years as the sole and undisputed pharaoh.
-Somehow one would think that that if you spend the first twenty years of your life being bossed around by a very powerful stepmother, you will inevitably be a weakling.
+Hatshepsut was succeeded by her stepson Tuthmoses III for whom she had been the regent.
+He had only been two or three when his father died but he is now a mature man.
+As a result, Thutmose III reigned for 54 years if his stepmother’s regency is included, or for 32 years as the sole and undisputed pharaoh.
+Somehow one would think that if you spend the first twenty years of your life being dominated by a very powerful stepmother, you will inevitably be a weakling.
 But no, the reverse happened, and when Tuthmoses III became sole ruler he became one of the most warlike and most glorious pharaohs of all.

 Part of the glory is due to the fact that he was also the world’s first historian.
-He had a scribe called Thanuny who when he was on campaign kept a daily journal on parchment, and twenty years later these were written up and were inscribed on the walls of the temple at Karnak in great detail.
+He had a scribe called Thanuny who on campaign kept a daily journal, and twenty years later these were written up and were inscribed on the walls of the temple at Karnak.
 Tuthmoses III is therefore the first person in the world whose exploits we can follow in detail and inevitably the record is one of victory after victory after victory.
 But even if we exercise proper scholarly scepticism about the bias of our source, it does seem that he must actually have been pretty successful as a warrior.

 He campaigned mainly to the north in Palestine and Syria.
 The main enemies were the Mitanni, who were between the Hittites to the north and the Assyrians in Mesopotamia to the south east.
 But both the big boys were temporarily weak, so the Mitanni sprang up between them.